 Other useful information about traveling in Belgium

 #46 You shouldn’t have problems finding hotels, bars, and restaurants with wifi.
 This is a highly developed, urban country and internet is everywhere, particularly in tourist areas.
-But if that’s not enough you can easily buy a local 3G!
+But if that’s not enough you can easily buy a local data sim card!
 Or if you have one from another EU country you can use data roaming freely within the EU (for short periods).

 #47 One thing we didn’t like about Belgium is that some of its cities (Liege and even Brussels, for example) were dirtier than we would expect in such a developed country.
 It’s not that Belgium is full of trash, but when compared with their BENELUX neighbors Belgium loses big time!